 We have computed the PPD ratio

-and depict it in Fig.\,\ref{figppd}.
-We find that $R_{\rm PPD}$ is very close to one; however, a deviation of about $1\%$ is found on $x\simeq 0$, which becomes smaller as $x$ gets larger.
+and depict it in Fig.\,\ref{figppd}: $R_{\rm PPD}$ is very close to one; however, a deviation of about $1\%$ is found on $x\simeq 0$, which becomes smaller as $x$ gets larger.
 This situation is genuine and can be explained within the quark+diquark picture.
 First, we define a PCAC ratio according to Eq.\,\eqref{pcacp}

 in the chiral limit $m_q=m_\pi=0\,{\rm GeV}$, $R_{\rm PCAC}$ and $R_{\rm PPD}$ are equivalent, and they should precisely be equal to 1: